If you were looking for yet another calorie counter, I’m sorry.

 Many of whom regain the weight, not because calorie counting isn’t or wasn’t effective for losing weight, but because it’s hard to do long-term for various reasons.

-And in all honesty when I was a newbie trainer, I used calorie counting all the time to help people lose weight…
+In all honesty, when I was a newbie trainer, I used calorie counting all the time to help people lose weight…

-What I didn’t do well was prepare them for what happens after that weight is lost.
+I suspect because I didn’t prepare people well for what happens after the weight is lost.
 I didn’t focus on the behavior changes, patterns, habits and skills that would help them maintain.

 I would like to meet someone who has been able to ‘count calories’ their entire life as a good ‘long-term’ weight maintenance strategy.